pauldijou/pauldijou.github.com/blog/2014-07-13-prismicio-when-happiness-met-disappointment.md

 ### And then fictions appeared

 A few days later, I wanted to go further, moving forward to more crazy stuff.
-I know that sometimes I try to do more or less complex features just for the fun of the challenge it provides me, but still, how could you do that to me...
+I know that sometimes I try to do complex features just for the fun of the challenge it provides me, but still, how could you do that to me...
 Remember this conversation?

-* Hey Prismic.io, I would like to query documents that does not match this predicate
+* Hey prismic.io, I would like to query documents that does not match this predicate
 * Ahahah, you so funny, no way...
 * Thanks!
 Wait... what?
 Why not?
 * I don't have a `NO` operator or whatever close to it.